Neuroethology: Feature analysis in toad vision

 The discharge patterns of T5.2 prey-selective tectal neurons in response to prey objects – recorded in freely moving toads – 'predicted' prey-catching reactions such as snapping.
 Another approach, called stimulation experiment, was also carried out in freely moving toads.
 Focal electrical stimuli were applied to different regions of the brain, and the toad's response was observed.
 When the pretectal thalamic region was stimulated, the toad exhibited escape responses, but when the optic tectum was stimulated in an area close to prey-selective neurons, the toad engaged in prey catching behavior (Carew 2000).
 Furthermore, neuroanatomical experiments were carried out where the toad's pretectal thalamic connection to the ipsilateral optic tectum was lesioned and the resulting deficit noted: the prey-selective properties were abolished both in the responses of prey-selective neurons and in the prey catching behavior.
 These and other experiments suggest that prey selectivity results from thalamic pretectal inhibitory influences to the optic tectum.
-It is suggested that thalamic TH4 neurons, projecting their axons in the bulbar/spinal tract, process both excitatory pretectal thalamic influences from feature et and excitatory tectal influences from feature ep in order to trigger predator avoidance behaviors.
+It is suggested that thalamic TH3 and TH4 neurons, projecting their axons in the bulbar/spinal tract, process both excitatory pretectal thalamic influences from feature et and excitatory tectal influences from feature ep in order to trigger predator avoidance behaviors.

-With regard to the releasing mechanisms of the prey capture sequence it is suggested that the release of each action - orienting, stalking, fixating or snapping - requires prey recognition and that the type of action in the sequence is determined by the localization of the prey in space.
-For example, a toad's prey capture release mechanism for orienting toward prey involves visual command elements for prey recognition (prey feature detecting neurons T5.2) AND visual command elements for prey localization (local sign detecting neurons T5.1 and T4).
+Ewert and his colleagues adopted a variety of methods to study the behaviors of toads to prey and predators, as well as behavior-correlated mapping of brain activity using the [14C]-2Deoxyglucose method.
+Visual prey dummies trigger intense uptake of [14C]-2DG —radioactivity displaying neuronal energy metabolism activity— particularly in the optic tectum (the site of prey-selective T5.2 neurons); whereas dummies simulating visual threats or predators lead to increased [14C]-2DG-uptake primarily in the pretectal thalamus (the site of predator/threat-selective TH3 neurons).
+This is consistent with the concept that the retinotopic map in the optic tectum and the retinotopic map in the pretectal thalamus are interacting —parallel information processing— neural networks involved in distinguishing between prey and non-prey (for details see vision in toads).
+Surgical disruption of the network connections abolished this function.